List of Teen Titans (TV series) characters: General Immortus

 General Immortus (voiced by Xander Berkeley) is an ancient military commander who is knowledgeable in every combat strategy ever conceived, mainly by being involved in every major battle in history personally.
 He even comments on teaching many of history's best minds of war; in the episode "Homecoming", he refers to Sun Tsu—the Chinese military philosopher and author of The Art of War—as one of his students.
 Immortus has command over armies of both human and robot soldiers, and often uses them as part of a larger plot in executing attacks.

 Madame Rouge

 Madame Rouge (voiced by Hynden Walch) is a European shapeshifter and member of the Brotherhood of Evil.
 Rouge is a malleable shapeshifter with the ability to stretch and contort her body in any way she sees fit; she is most lethal for being able to fully assume the appearances of other people, able to mimic them with little means of detection.

 Monsieur Mallah

 Monsieur Mallah (voiced by Glenn Shadix) is a hyper-intelligent African gorilla capable of human speech who develops many of the Doomsday Devices used by the Brotherhood.
 Mallah is also adept at using weapons, such as grenades and a laser-firing minigun, in conjunction with his bestial strength.
-Mallah is extremely loyal to his master and is his trusted confidant.
+Mallah is extremely loyal to his master, the Brain, and is his trusted confidant.